AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/ad-network-integrations/add-google-customer-match-as-a-launchpoint-service.md

 >[!NOTE]
 >
 >The Google Customer Match integration can only accommodate one manager account and all sub accounts within that manager account.
-Multiple manager accounts are not supported.
+Multiple manager accounts is not supported.